iguanodon-ai/SO-extract-db/data-structure.md

 - Average number of examples per sense:  0.959
 - Average number of examples per sub-sense:  1.087

+## SQL Query explained

+We use Javascript to connect and query the DB.
+See [here](https://github.com/iguanodon-ai/SO-extract-db/blob/main/src/index.ts#L21).

+1. `selectFrom("superlemma as sl")`: Begin constructing a query that selects data from the "superlemma" table, and alias it as "sl" for use in the rest of the query
+2. `innerJoin("lemma as l", "l.s_nr", "sl.s_nr")`: Perform an inner join with the "lemma" table (aliased as "l") on the condition that the "s_nr" column in the "lemma" table matches the "s_nr" column in the "superlemma" table
+3. `innerJoin("betydelser as b", "b.s_nr", "sl.s_nr")`: Further perform an inner join with the "betydelser" table (aliased as "b") on the condition that the "s_nr" column in the "betydelser" table matches the "s_nr" column in the "superlemma" table
+4. `innerJoin("etymologier as e", "e.x_nr", "b.x_nr")`: Continue joining with the "etymologier" table (aliased as "e") on the condition that the "x_nr" column in the "etymologier" table matches the "x_nr" column in the "betydelser" table
+5. `leftJoin("syntex as sy", "b.kc_nr", "sy.kc_nr")`: Perform a left join with the "syntex" table (aliased as "sy") on the condition that the "kc_nr" column in the "betydelser" table matches the "kc_nr" column in the "syntex" table A left join includes all records from the left table ("betydelser") and matched records from the right table ("syntex"), with NULL in the result for unmatched records from the right table
+6. `where("l.wtype", "=", "lemma")`: Filter the results where the "wtype" column in the "lemma" table equals the string "lemma"
+7. `groupBy("b.kc_nr")`: Group the results by the "kc_nr" column in the "betydelser" table
+8. `orderBy(["sl.s_nr asc", "b.x_nr asc", "b.kcorder asc"])`: Sort the results first by the "s_nr" column in the "superlemma" table in ascending order, then by the "x_nr" column in the "betydelser" table in ascending order, and finally by the "kcorder" column in the "betydelser" table in ascending order
+9. `select([...])`: Specify the list of columns to be retrieved from the various tables involved in the joins.
+The columns are selected from the aliased tables and include columns like "sl.s_nr", "sl.ordklass", "l.wtype", "b.def", etc
+10. `sql<string>GROUP_CONCAT(sy.sx_text SEPARATOR ';;').as("examples")`: Use a SQL function GROUP_CONCAT to concatenate all "sx_text" values from the "syntex" table separated by ';;' and alias this concatenated string as "examples".
+11. `execute()`: Execute the constructed SQL query

+The function 'parseEntries' waits for the database operation to complete using await and then stores the result in the variable data.
+The data variable is expected to contain the fetched rows from the database that match the query criteria, with the rows formatted according to the specified select clause.

 ## Bib

 Allén, Sture (1981): The lemma-lexeme model of the Swedish Lexical Database.
 In: Ralph, Bo (ed.).
 Modersmålet i fäderneslandet.
 Ett urval uppsatser under fyrtio år av Sture Allén.
 Meijerbergs arkiv för svensk ordforskning 25.
 Göteborg 1999. https://gupea.ub.gu.se/bitstream/handle/2077/53653/gupea_2077_53653_1.pdf?sequence=1&isAllowed=y